dstiliadis/sched-bench/README.md

         cpu: "2000m"
 ```

-The goodput of the program was immediately reduced by almost 50% and each
+The "goodput" of the program was immediately reduced by almost 50% and each
 Go-routine was now cappated at about 500-600K iterations in 200ms.
 The total
 goodput was reduced to approximately 2.3M.